 Bull trout distribution reflected the locations of their dominant food items in each lake (i.e., mature gwenis in Seton Lake; juvenile O. nerka and salmon eggs in Anderson Lake - see more on catches by depth and distance from shore, and bull trout stomach contents in the subsections that follow).
-As has been the case every year, rainbow trout catches were almost entirely at the surface (i.e., ≤2.5 m) in Seton Lake, except for 1 rainbow that was caught in an offshore net at ~21 m depth in 2020.
-Rainbow trout were also near the surface in Anderson Lake in 2020, although they have been distributed down as low as 27.5 m in this lake in previous years.
+As has generally been the case every year, rainbow trout catches were entirely at the surface (i.e., ≤2.5 m) in Seton Lake.
+Rainbow trout were also primarily near the surface in Anderson Lake in 2021, although a few were distributed down to 30 m in this lake.
 This wider range of depth distribution in Anderson Lake may be related to the differences in water clarity between the two lakes; however, it has been difficult to characterize patterns for this species due to persistent low catches each year.

-In terms of the longitudinal sections, highest catch rates for gwenis were in nearshore habitats at the outflow end and in the middle section of Seton Lake (completely overlapping error bars between these sections), followed by the inflow section, in decreasing order (Figure 3.10, upper plot).
-Relative to the nearshore, gwenis were generally much less abundant in offshore catches in Seton Lake but were again more abundant in the outflow section than the mid and inflow sections.
+In terms of the longitudinal sections, highest catch rates for gwenis were in nearshore habitats at the outflow end and in the middle section of Seton Lake, followed by the inflow section, in decreasing order (Figure 3.10, upper plot).
+Relative to the nearshore, gwenis were generally much less abundant in offshore catches in Seton Lake and trends among sections were much less apparent, especially considering the completely overlapping error bars.
 Catches of gwenis in Anderson Lake were much lower in each section than in Seton Lake.
 The differences among sections were also much smaller overall and there was substantial (or complete) overlap in error bars among sections.
 Juvenile O. nerka were also captured, but in smaller numbers than mature gwenis (likely due to the capture size limitations of the gill nets).
-In Seton Lake, they were only captured in the mid section (offshore habitat), and they were most abundant in the inflow and outflow sections of Anderson Lake (nearshore habitat) than in the other sections of each lake.
+They were marginally more abundant in the inflow section of Seton Lake (offshore habitat) and the inflow section of Anderson Lake (nearshore habitat) than in the other sections of each lake.

 It was not possible to differentiate these juvenile O. nerka as gwenis vs. sockeye progeny in the field.
 However, the results of analyses included under BRGMON-6 provide a useful description of size classes based on scale ageing, and stock origin based on DNA analysis (Limnotek 2016).
-They determined a probability for each captured fish whether it belonged to one of three stocks: Portage Creek sockeye, Gates Creek sockeye, or gwenis (total P=100%).
+They determined a probability for each captured fish whether it belonged to one of three stocks:

+Portage Creek sockeye, Gates Creek sockeye, or gwenis (total P=100%).
 Most of their juvenile fish (195/204) collected during a summer survey were identified to a specific stock with a >80% probability and no identified fish had <56% probability of belonging to that stock.
 According to their assessment, all of the O. nerka greater than 75 mm were identified as gwenis (Limnotek 2016).
-Since all of the O. nerka captured for the BRGMON-8 program to-date were ≥95 mm, all of these fish can likely be considered gwenis based on size.
+Since all of the O. nerka captured for the BRGMON-8 program to-date were ≥95 mm, all of these fish can likely be considered gwenis based on size (and have been included as such in the remainder of analyses for this report).

-Figure 3.10 Catch-per-unit-effort summary for gwenis (top) and bull trout (bottom) comparing nearshore vs. offshore habitats in each longitudinal zone for Seton and Anderson lakes based on Year 8 (2020) sampling.
+Figure 3.10 Catch-per-unit-effort summary for gwenis (top) and bull trout (bottom) comparing nearshore vs. offshore habitats in each longitudinal zone for Seton and Anderson lakes based on Year 9 (2021) sampling.